UVADS/orientation-technical/hello-world.md

 # Github Profiles 101
-**Executive Summary:** This Document is the lesson plan for the github profiles.
-We will explore the github profile.
-Talk about the main features and how to use it.
-And finish with an exercise in data science thinking.
+**Executive Summary:** This Document is the lesson plan for the most important system configuration diagnostic tool.
+We will explore the program 'hello world'.

 ## Main takeaway: Github is a social media platform
 Put yourself on high-alert and remember all of the pitfals of social media lurk just under the surface on github.